The Complete Guide on Fleece Liners for Guinea Pigs

 Another important thing to consider is what it takes to maintain your fleece liner.
 Many people turn away from fleece bedding because it is made of fabric instead of something disposable and replaceable.
 However, fleece liners, like GuineaDad’s, are incredibly easy to clean, wash, and reuse which make them worth investing in the long run.

 The last important factor to consider when looking for a guinea pig fleece liner is making sure that it is waterproof.
-Having fleece on both sides does not effectively contain urine.
-This not only makes the clean up more difficult, but exposes your guinea pig to bacterial growth from unexpected place.
-GuineaDad Liners effectively contain urine in anti-bacterial bamboo blend layer to ensure the most sanitary environment for guinea pigs.
+Having fleece on both sides does not effectively contain urine and makes it so the liner never fully dries.
+This not only makes the clean up more difficult, but exposes your guinea pig to bacterial growth from an unexpected place.
+GuineaDad Liners effectively contain urine in an antibacterial bamboo blend layer to ensure the most sanitary environment for guinea pigs.

 HOW TO USE FLEECE LINER FOR GUINEA PIGS